example42/example42.github.io/_posts/2018-10-01-what-s-new-with-puppet-6.md

 * Table of content
 {:toc}

-## [Backwards Incompatibility] Several types deprecated and moved to dedicated modules
+## [Backwards Incompatibility] Several types moved to dedicated modules

-This is a long awaited cleanup : all the Nagios types, and some other [OS specific ones](https://puppet.com/docs/puppet/6.0/type.html#deprecated-types) are now deprecated and are no more part of the core product.
-If you use them in your code after an upgrade you will see an **Unknown resource** error, to fix it just add to your modulepath (or your control-repo Puppetfile) the relevant module from the forge, for example all Nagios types are now in [puppetlabs.nagios_core](https://forge.puppet.com/puppetlabs/nagios_core) module.
+This is a long awaited cleanup: all the Nagios types, and some other [OS specific ones](https://puppet.com/docs/puppet/6.0/type.html#deprecated-types) are no more part of the core product or have been moved to modules.

+Most of them are still shipped in the puppet-agent package, others are in maintained modules not included in the puppet agent and some have been moved to modules and been deprecated.

+More precisely, the following types are included in supported modules on the forge and repackaged in puppet-agent, so nothing changes for end users:
+`augeas cron host mount scheduled_task selboolean selmodule ssh_authorized_key sshkey yumrepo zfs zone zpool`.

+These other types have been moved to module which are still supported by are not included in Puppet agent package, so if you use them you should add the relevant modules from the Forge: `k5login mailalias maillist`.

+These types have been deprecated, they are moved to modules which are not going to be actively maintained and are not shipped with puppet-agent package: `computer interface macauthorization mcx router vlan` plus all the `nagios_*` types (all moved to [puppetlabs-nagios_core](https://forge.puppet.com/puppetlabs/nagios_core) module).

+In general all the moved types are now placed in a puppetlabs module with `_core` suffix.
+Look here for a [rough list](https://forge.puppet.com/modules?utf-8=%E2%9C%93&page_size=25&sort=rank&q=core).

+The core modules shipped with Puppet-agent are placed under `/opt/puppetlabs/puppet/modules` on \*nix and `$codedir/modules` on Windows, these paths are added to the default `basemodulepath` setting.

 ## [Backwards Incompatibility] New CA management on the puppetserver